ichatz/wiseml/README.md

 What do I need?
 ---------------

-  * [JibX](http://www.ibm.com/developerworks/library/x-databdopt2/) is one of the fastest XML object mapping frameworks out there
-(check out this performance test).
+  * [JibX](http://www.ibm.com/developerworks/library/x-databdopt2/) is one of the fastest XML object mapping frameworks out there (check out this performance test).
 Furthermore, it is very flexible in binding XML structures to objects.
+  * [Hibernate](http://www.hibernate.org/) is probably the most well establish relational persistence framework for Java.
+Hibernate facilitates the storage and retrieval of Java domain objects via Object/Relational Mapping (ORM).

 Latest stable version